BrandonCorey/js_129/Review.md

 - Uses prototypal inheritance which allows for method delegation of instance properties to their prototypes
   - Better for memory efficiency
 - Similar to other patterns, it can be used to bulk create objects of the same type

+**Key advantage over factory functions**
+- Similar to the psuedo-classical approach, methods are stored in a prototpye object
+- This means that methods are contained in a single placed and are not copied to every instantatiated object
+- This is more memory efficient than factory functions
 ```javascript
 const inventoryPrototype = {
   init() {